Darjeeling

 Mahakal Temple:

 From Mall a steep winding path through the pinewoods leads to Mahakal on top of the Observatory hill.
-The temple is the seat of the Lord Shiva and a famous pilgrim spot in Darjeeling town even for the locals.
-It is a very old temple built during the late 1900s.
+The temple is the seat of Lord Shiva and a famous pilgrim spot in Darjeeling town even for the locals.
+It is a very old temple built during late 1900s.
 Both Hindus and Buddhists offer prayers in this temple.

 Apart from the Mahakal and Dhirdham Temple there are several old temples, churches and Monasteries in Darjeeling.
 Bara Thakurbari, Ramkrishna temple, Gopal temple are other temples containing images of different Hindu gods and attract many visitors.